gatsbyjs/gatsby/README.md

 ## 🎓 Learning Gatsby

-Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).
+Full Documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).

-- **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.
+- **For most Developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 - **To dive straight into code samples head [to our documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the “<i>Guides</i>”, “<i>API Reference</i>”, and “<i>Advanced Tutorials</i>” sections in the sidebar.